Joe Danger 2: The Movie

-Joe Danger 2: The Movie is a racing and platform video game developed by Hello Games for the PlayStation 3, Xbox 360, PlayStation Vita and Microsoft Windows.
-According to Hello Games's managing director, it is "kind of" a sequel to the successful Joe Danger.
-The game was announced in August 2011 and released for Xbox Live Arcade on 14 September 2012, and 9 October 2012 for PlayStation Network.
+Joe Danger 2: The Movie is a racing and platform video game developed by Hello Games for the PlayStation 3, Xbox 360, Microsoft Windows, Mac OS X, Linux and PlayStation Vita.
+According to Hello Games' managing director, it is "kind of" a sequel to the successful Joe Danger.
+The game was announced in August 2011 and released for Xbox 360 on 14 September 2012 and 9 October 2012 for PlayStation 3.
+A Microsoft Windows version was released on 24 June 2013, followed by Mac OS X and Linux on 7 January 2014, and PlayStation Vita in January 2015.
+The game centers around the titular character, stuntman Joe Danger, as he performs stunts for an action film.
+It features multiple vehicle types and has local multiplayer for up to four players.